 A violation of your probation is essentially a breach of contract with the court.
 If you are not holding up your end of the bargain, a judge can terminate your probation and execute the original jail sentence or other deferred punishment.

 If you have been arrested or notified about a probation violation, turn to David G. Moore, Attorney at Law.
 Our team can help you get back in the good graces of the court and get back on track with your programs to stay out of trouble with the law.
-Our lawyers regularly handle probation matters in the surrounding counties of Southwest Michigan.
+Our lawyers regularly handle probation matters in Grand Rapids, Kalamazoo and throughout southwest Michigan.
 Contact us online for a free consultation.

 Representation For A Wide Range Of Probation Offenders